-Any postage or telephone costs in returning the ballot-papers and results, will be charged, as will extra time caused by irregularities or inconsistencies that are not the fault of PRSAV-T Inc. (at the base hourly charge plus any applicable hourly surcharges).
+Any postage or telephone costs in returning the ballot-papers and results, will be charged, as will extra time caused by irregularities or inconsistencies that are not the fault of PRSAV-T Inc. (at the base hourly charge plus any of the applicable Surcharges A-D below).
 The printout of the election result is free, but a printout of more than four pages of the table of preference markings for each vote costs 30 cents per page plus postage.

 Once data entry is completed, or the prescribed Excel spreadsheets loaded and joined to form a single spreadsheet if necessary, the program is run, and a result is obtained, almost immediately.
 In addition, if requested, the data entered can be left with the client as an Excel spreadsheet or PDF file emailed to the client.
 A paper copy of that detailed data can be provided, but with a large election that can extend to a large number of pages.

 Any IBM-compatible computer, running Windows 98 or later, is satisfactory, but a Mac is not.
-A single USB drive is sufficient.
-Inkjet or laser printers are equally acceptable.
+A single USB drive suffices.
 If a printer is unavailable, the report is usually simple enough to be transcribed from the monitor display or as a screenshot, but PRSAV-T Inc. can print a report and post or email it to the client.
-PRSAV-T Inc. can usually bring a laptop (to be used by its Officers only), but many clients prefer to have us use their computers.
+PRSAV-T Inc. can usually bring a laptop (to be used by its Officers only), but many clients prefer to have it use their personal computers.